hyf97ca/hotgenes/README.md

 ## Contributions

 The author of the package is Yi Fei Huang.
 All code in this package was written from scratch in RStudio by Yi Fei Huang using available package API documentation and examples.
 The TPM calculation used to normalize the counts was originally proposed by Wagner GP, Kin K, Lynch VJ.
 The package assumes preprocessing of data by Rsubread and its featurecounts subcomponent.
-It directly takes in a featurecounts object provided by Rsubread as part of the input.
+It directly takes in a featureCounts object provided by Rsubread as part of the input.
 Inspiration for package structure and comments was drawn from Rpt by Boris Steipe.
 The example data was constructed using instructions from Phipson, B., Doyle, M., & Dashnow, H. using raw data from Fu, N. Y., Rios, A. C., Pal, B., Soetanto, R. et al.

 ## References